 Whether sous vide or smoking, the basic idea is to cook the meat using indirect heat until it is slightly below your desired temperature before quickly searing it.
 This is called a reverse sear.
 Both methods work well to infuse flavor and slow down the cooking process giving you complete control of the backstrap’s temperature.
 There’s much less chance you’ll accidentally overcook or dry out your meat with pellet grills or sous vide because they take out much of the guesswork.

-4. How to Achieve the Perfect Sear
+4. How to Sear a Venison Backstrap Perfectly

 Searing is probably the most important step for the majority of cuts—backstrap or otherwise—and also where most people have trouble.
 The main function of a proper sear is to scald and caramelize the meat, creating a crust layer that prevents moisture from escaping.
 When a piece of meat heats up, it starts to leech moisture and proteins, and searing builds structure to stop it.